adhityaravi/fire-flakes/README.md

 It aims to:

-- Reproduce user-level setups across any Linux distribution
-- Provide an easy, opinionated starting point for managing programs and dotfiles
+- Provide an opinionated, repeatable, and well-featured SDE environment recipe out-of-the-box
-- Prepare for future full system-level configurations for NixOS

-Currently in **beta**, focused on **user programs**, **dotfiles**, and **development environments**.

-You can find a template private configuration repository here: [fire-flake-config](https://github.com/adhityaravi/fire-flake-config).
+- Allow the setup to be easily shared and reproduced across different machines for multiple users
+- Be less manual and flaky compared to traditional dotfiles and shell scripts

 ---